AVALANCHE COMMUNITY PROGRAMS

 BREAK THE ICE sponsored by

-For more information please contact: Doug Fulton – email@example.com.
+For more information on the Avalanche's Break the Ice program please contact Doug Fulton at email@example.com.

 The Colorado Avalanche is proud to introduce Avalanche Learn to Skate, a free on-ice learn to play hockey program, in association with Colorado Amateur Hockey Association, USA Hockey and local organizations as part of the Avalanche commitment to the development of youth hockey.

-Through this program local associations are given the opportunity to provide a free program to children in order to increase their registration in the U8 age group.
+Through this program local associations are given the opportunity to provide a free program to children in order to increase their registration in the under-8 age group.

 Colorado Avalanche Learn to Skate has been created to give children the opportunity to experience the excitement of hockey by eliminating the barrier of purchasing equipment.
 Designed for boys and girls ages 4 to 8 years old with no prior hockey or skating experience, this is a free four-week ice hockey program.